 Adoption is all around us.
 Some of us might know someone – a friend, family member, neighbor – who has adopted, was adopted, or who made an adoption plan.
 For others, adoption may be a very special and personal part of our lives.
 Many people who have not been touched by adoption, still know something about it, having seen adoption portrayed in the movies and on TV.

 There are plenty of series and storylines depicting adoption on TV.
 Some of these TV shows are spot-on, while others completely miss the mark.
 Some are currently on the air, while others can be caught on re-runs in syndication.
-All take a different approach to the delicate topic of adoption, and all Grab a snack and settle in, as Adoptions With Love highlights five of our favorite TV shows about adoption.
+All take a different approach to the delicate topic of adoption, and all can help encourage a conversation about adoption in your own home.
+Grab a snack and settle in, as Adoptions With Love highlights five of our favorite TV shows about adoption.

 ABC’s longest-running series, which just wrapped up its 15th season, has portrayed many adoption-themed storylines over the years.
 “Grey’s Anatomy” – created by adoptive mom, Shonda Rhimes – follows the medical staff at Grey Sloan Memorial Hospital.
 Throughout the series, we get to know birth mothers who made an adoption plan, parents who adopted children, as well as adoptees (both children and grown adults) who were placed for adoption.